 Feeding Duration

-If additional treats are given during this time, it is important to ensure those treats are single ingredient and are in the same novel protein the elimination diet is created in.
+If additional treats are given during this time, it is important to ensure those treats are single ingredient and are in the same novel protein as the elimination diet.
 Otherwise, it is best to avoid any treats with multiple ingredients to avoid possible reactions during the elimination diet process.
-Additionally, it’s not recommended to add any supplements at this time in order to have full control of individual ingredients because many supplements have binders or alternative ingredients that may cause a reaction.
+Additionally, it is not recommended to add any supplements at this time because many supplements have binders or alternative ingredients that may cause a reaction.
+In order to have full control of individual ingredients it is necessary to trial each supplement individually later in the process.Β

 Realistic Expectation Tip 1